Shingles (Herpes Zoster) Treatment

 The Shingles Vaccine

-The American Academy of Ophthalmology recommends a shingles vaccine for people 50 years and older.
+A shingles vaccine called Shingrix is recommended for people 50 years and older.
 This vaccine lowers their risk of getting painful shingles.
 But the shingles vaccine does not treat active shingles or pain that has developed after the rash is gone.
 Talk with your doctor about this vaccine and if it is recommended for you.